01Guigo01/01Guigo01/README.md

 ###

-<p align="left">Meu nome é Guilherme ✌️✌️sou de São Paulo 🇧🇷 , sou um desenvolvedor novamato em Android com Kotlin</p>
+<p align="left">Hello.
+My name is Guilherme ✌️✌️ I’m from São Paulo, I’m a novamato developer in Android with Kotlin.</p>

 ###